 We’ve also added a layer of cheddar cheese or Swiss cheese sprinkled on the top of the kraut for more deliciousness, especially when using noodles.

-This is a great casserole to make in a 9 x 13 pan or to make half of a batch in a square 8×8 or 9×9 casserole dish.
+Just like our Polish Casserole, this is a great recipe to make in a 9 x 13 pan or to make half of a batch in a square 8×8 or 9×9 casserole dish.